antfu/eslint-config/README.md

 ### I prefer XXX...

-Sure, you can override rules locally in your project to fit your needs.
-Or you can always fork this repo and make your own.
+Sure, you can config and override rules locally in your project to fit your needs.
+If that still does not work for you, you can always fork this repo and maintain your own.

 ## Check Also